ericnmt/oop-clinic-scheduler/README.md

 We settled for a Maven-based Spring Boot application to ensure a clear separation of concerns and layered architecture.
 This design choice focuses on maintainability and testability by isolating logic into different components, allowing for the strict enforcement of business logic.
 A key contribution to this design was the refactoring of the core architecture to fully adopt a layered approach + DAO pattern, replacing earlier in-memory implementations with database-backed operations.

 ### Layered Architecture
 The system follows a clean separation of concerns, organized into layers to ensure compatibility between components and preservation of application logic.
-The components of our system is split into the following schema: Model Layer, Service Layer, Data Access Layer (DAO), and Presentation Layer (via the CLI).
+The components of our system are split into the following schema: Model Layer, Service Layer, Data Access Layer (DAO), and Presentation Layer (via the CLI).
 * **Model Layer**: Consists of POJOs such as ```Patient```, ```Provider```, and ```Appointment``` classes.
 These classes represent the core data entities of the system and are mapped directly to database tables via the Data Access Layer.
 This model was built off of the initial [**ER Schema**](https://github.com/ericnmt/oop-clinic-scheduler/blob/main/docs/ER_Diagram_Schema.pdf).
 * **Service Layer**: Consists of the ```AppointmentManager``` class, which orchestrates operations and ensures the strict application of business logic.
-Every CRUD opertion is passed through this layer for absolute business rule enforcement.
+Every CRUD operation is passed through this layer for absolute business rule enforcement.
 * **Data Access Layer**: We settled with the Data Access Object (DAO) pattern to define and map CRUD operations between POJOs and the database with business logic constraints.
 This layer is split into two distinct components: Interfaces and Implementation.
 Interfaces include ```PatientDao```, ```ProviderDao```, and ```AppointmentDao``` to define CRUD operations.
 These interfaces and their operations are all implemented, containing data handling and specific SQL queries needed to interact with the database.
 * **Presentation Layer**: For the primary user interface (UI), we utilized Spring Boot's ```SchedulerApplication``` class.
 This is the main component that handles input parsing and displays operation outputs, all while invoking the Service Layer for business rule enforcement.

 ### Data Management & Persistence
 Data is managed through a model that utilizes a file-based relational database.
 * **Relational Database Integration**: We settled with using the file-based SQLite framework for the relational database.
 This choice provides persistence across application restarts without the overhead of a dedicated database server.
 Database entries are stored locally, in the ```clinic.db``` file.
 * **Schema Enforcement**: The foundational ER schema was translated into the primary database structure, defined in ```schema.sql```, which establishes the three primary tables consisting of each entity's Primary and Foreign Keys.
 Note that the ```PRAGMA foreign_keys=ON``` option in the ```application.properties``` enforces database engine to strictly reference foreign keys.
-This is further represented below, where the existance of appointments also depends on the existance of its assocaited Providers and Patients, hence the design choice on specifying ```ON DELETE CASCAE``` for Patient and Provider foreign keys in the Appointment table.
+This is further represented below, where the existence of appointments also depends on the existence of its associated Providers and Patients, hence the design choice on specifying ```ON DELETE CASCADE``` for Patient and Provider foreign keys in the Appointment table.
 We utilize DDL to create these structures:
 ```SQL
 --- schema.sql
 --- Patient Table